 An early start from Srinagar will take us to Kargil, Drass (the second coldest inhabited place in the world), Tiger Hill and then to Shargol village near Mulbek where we’ll be camping tonight.

 Driving time: 8-9 hours

-Day 3: Mulbek to Leh via Lamayuru and Alchi Monastary
+Day 3: Mulbek to Leh via Lamayuru and Alchi Monastery

-Post breakfast, we head out for our roadtrip to Leh.
-Our first stop is Lamayuru Monastary in Sham Valley and then the oldest monastery of Alchi and our final stop is Leh.
+Post breakfast, we head out for our road trip to Leh.
+Our first stop is Lamayuru Monastery in Sham Valley after which we’ll explore the oldest monastery of Alchi and ultimately stop in Leh.

 Stay: Beautiful hotel overlooking the mountains

 Get to Leh and relax during your stay, allow your body to acclimatize to the sudden change in altitude.
 In Leh, you will be staying in a comfortable hotel away from the main market (a short 10-15 minute walk away to be precise).
 It is closer to the Shanti Stupa and gives you some great views of snow-clad peaks.